Skip to main content

 Black Forest Labs' open-source image generation model known for photorealistic outputs and text rendering capabilities.

-Flux, developed by Black Forest Labs (the team behind Stable Diffusion), represents the next generation of open-source AI image generation.
-Flux has quickly gained recognition for producing exceptionally high-quality, photorealistic images that rival or exceed proprietary models like DALL-E 3 and Midjourney.
-What makes Flux particularly significant is its open-source nature combined with professional-grade output, offering creators a powerful alternative that can be run locally or accessed through various platforms without the restrictions of closed commercial systems.
+Developed by Black Forest Labs—founded in 2024 by the original creators of Stable Diffusion—Flux represents the next generation of open-source AI image generation.
+Released in August 2024, Flux quickly gained recognition for producing exceptionally high-quality, photorealistic images that rival or exceed proprietary models like DALL-E 3 and Midjourney v6.
+What sets Flux apart is its combination of open-source accessibility and professional-grade output quality, offering creators a powerful alternative that can be self-hosted locally or accessed through multiple API platforms without the restrictions of closed commercial systems.

 Key Features